-Provide for application of external signals to the vertical deflection system or for an X-Y display.
-In the X-Y mode (SEC/DIV switch set to X-Y), the signal connected to the CH 1 OR X input connector provides horizontal deflection (X-axis) and the signal connected to the CH 2 OR Y input connector provides vertical deflection (Y-axis).
+CH 1 OR X and CH 2 OR Y Input Connectors- Provide for application of external signals to the vertical deflection system or for an X-Y display.
+In the X-Y mode (SEC/DIV switch set to X-Y), the signal connected to the CH 1 OR X input connector provides horizontal deflection (X-axis) and the signal connected to the CH 2 OR Y input connector provides vertical deflection (y-axis).

-VERTICAL MODE Switches-Two three-position switches and one button switch are used to select the mode of operation for the vertical amplifier system.
+VERTICAL MODE Switches-Two three-position switches and two button switches are used to select the mode of operation for the vertical amplifier system.